Fully quantum fluctuation theorems: An intermediate quantum fluctuation theorem

 The initial state of the forward process is the conditional equilibrium state of $S'C$ and an arbitrary state $\sigma$ of the reservoir, i.e., $G_{\beta}(H^{i}_{S'})\otimes |c_i\rangle \langle c_i| \otimes \sigma$.
 In an analogous fashion, the reverse process should start in a conditional equilibrium with respect to the final Hamiltonian, thus corresponding to the global state $G_{\beta}(H^{f}_{S'})\otimes |c_f\rangle \langle c_f| \otimes \sigma$.

 The fact that we here assume that $E$ and $S'C$ initially are uncorrelated makes it possible to formulate our quantum fluctuation theorems in terms of quantum channels on the energy reservoir alone.
+In Appendix \ref{SecPrecorrelations} we discuss a particular case of pre-correlations.